 The Acropolis and its surrounding ancient sites had been living witnesses to many of the most important contributions of the western civilization to the world.
 The Greeks are proud to say that in these places, there emerged theater, democracy, arts, sciences, letters and philosophy.

-And if you are a kind of traveler who reads every description as you go around the sites, you’ll find out that you’re following the footsteps of brilliant philosophers like Plato and Socrates.
+And if you are the kind of traveler who reads every description as you go around the sites, you’ll find out that you’re following the footsteps of brilliant philosophers like Plato and Socrates.

 Of course, the morning is the best time to visit it – if your plan is to avoid the crowd.
 It is advisable to buy your ticket online so you don’t have to queue at the gate.
 My friend and I decided to visit the Acropolis Museum first – and it turned out to be the best decision.